 The IB is world renowned for its high academic standards, commitment to multiculturalism and focus on developing skills that will prepare students for success in future educational endeavours and life in a global world.
 To learn more about the IB, visit www.ibo.org.

-English is the language of instruction though it is not the first language of the majority of students who come to us with an array of different languages at differing levels of fluency.
-Because a command of English is the primary key to accessing information and communicating, we support all students’ English language development in order to ensure every student at The European Inernational School Ho Chi Minh City (EIS) has the opportunity to succeed academically.
+English is the language of instruction, though it is not the first language of most students who come to us with an array of different languages and with differing levels of fluency.
+Because a command of English is the primary key to accessing information and communicating, we support all students’ English language development in order to ensure that each can succeed academically.

 The CEFR (Common European Framework of Reference for Language) is a benchmark used at EIS to assess skills and the progress of language learners.
 Students who are new to English are plotted on this ‘road map’ that shows the learner’s journey toward proficiency in English language.
 The framework identifies expectations for language use at specific levels, combined with the learner’s level of language acquisition in five communicative skills: listening, spoken interaction, spoken production, reading, and writing.

 We were always together.
 It was so fun and I was so happy with our Grade 12 friends.
 Everyone had helped me when I couldn’t catch up the conversation and class.
 I was very grateful to everyone.
 Every moment was precious.

 What I have learnt from the IBDP